Karim Benzema: Lyon

 Benzema quickly ascended up the youth categories in the academy.
-He served as a ballboy during Lyon senior team matches and performed well in school being described as a student who was "discreet and respectful".
-At under-16 level, Benzema scored 38 goals in the Championnat National des 16 ans, the domestic league for under-16 youth players in France.
+He served as a ballboy during Lyon senior team matches and performed well in school.
+At the under-16 level, Benzema scored 38 goals in the Championnat National des 16 ans, the domestic league for under-16 youth players in France.
 Ahead of the 2004–05 season, Benzema was promoted to the club's reserve team, which was playing in the Championnat de France amateur, the fourth division of French football.
 Despite only playing with the team during the autumn campaign, he scored a team-high ten goals as the Lyon reserve team finished second in its group.